sara1989mohammadi/tutorial-dotnet/README.md

 **Answer:**
 LINQ refers to Language Integrated Query.
 It provides .NET languages (like C#) the ability to generate queries to retrieve data from the data source.

+**Q #53)Explain how LINQ is more useful than Stored Procedures?**

+**Answer:**

+Debugging: It is difficult to debug a stored procedure but as LINQ is part of .NET, visual studios debugger can be used to debug the queries
+Deployment: For stored procedure, additional script should be provided but with LINQ everything gets compiled into single DLL hence deployment becomes easy
+Type Safety: LINQ is type safe, so queries errors are type checked at compile time

+**Q #54)Explain what the Where clause?**

+**Answer:**
+It permits the addition of some filters to the query.
+The where clause filters the collection according to the given condition and returns a new collection.
+It requests a Boolean constraint (predicate) to each source element (referenced by the range variable) and returns those for which the defined condition is true.

+**Q #55)What do you mean by an Anonymous function?**

+**Answer:**
+As the name suggests, the function with no name is called an anonymous function.
+Only parameters are defined for an Anonymous (unnamed) function, and code is written within the curly braces.

+**Q #56) What is the use of anonymous functions?**

+**Answer:**
+Anonymous functions are usually arguments passed to higher-order functions or used for composing the result of a higher-order function that needs to return a function.
+If the function is used once or a limited number of times, then an anonymous function can be comparatively syntactically lighter than a named function.

+**Q #57) How is LINQ better than the stored procedures?**

+**Answer:**
+Debugging Stored Procedures is tough, but it is relatively easier to debug LINQ's queries.
+LINQ is Type Safe.
+Thus, query errors are revised at the time of compilation.
+The deployment is managed by passing an extra script for stored procedures, but with LINQ, deployment is comparatively simple and easy.

+**Q #58)What are the advantages of using LINQ in Dataset?**

+**Answer:**
+The advantages of LINQ are as follows -

+The primary purpose of using LINQ is to retrieve complex queries in a dataset.
+LINQ is used to combine the values from two different data set.
+It is also used to fetch a unique value from the data set.
+LINQ gives a more precise way than SQL query of querying the dataset.
+LINQ also provides more functionality as compared with ADO.NET.

+**Q #59)What are the different ways to write LINQ query syntax?**

+**Answer:**
+There are two common ways to write a LINQ query to data sources.

+Query syntax or Expression syntax
+Method syntax or method Extension Syntax

+**Q #60) What is the Query syntax?**

+**Answer:**
+Query syntax is similar to Structured Query Language for the database.
+It is described within the C# or VB code.

+**Q #61) Explain LINQ method syntax and give an example.**

+**Answer:**
+The LINQ method syntax or fluent syntax uses some additional methods included in the Enumerable or Queryable static class.

+Method Syntax is the same as calling extension method.
+LINQ Method Syntax is also known as fluent syntax because it facilitates a series of extension methods call.
+Implicitly typed variables can be used to hold the result of the LINQ query

+**Q #62)Define different types of LINQ.**

+**Answer:**
+The different types of LINQ are as follows.

+LINQ to Objects
+LINQ to XML(XLINQ)
+LINQ to DataSet
+LINQ to SQL (DLINQ)
+LINQ to Entities

+**Q #63) Explain the LINQ Lambda expression with an example.**

+**Answer:**
+In LINQ, the Lambda expression is a function that has no name.
+It makes the syntax more comprehensive by making it short and precise.
+It is equally important as the LINQ query although it is not as readable as the LINQ query.
+The scope of Lambda expression is limited.
+It can't be reused.